ziptrigo/qr_code/README.md

 1. From the `/dashboard/` page, click the three-dots menu icon on the right side of any QR code row.
 2. Select **Edit** from the dropdown menu to open `/qrcodes/edit/{id}/`.
 3. Update the **Name** field as needed.
-The QR code content and format cannot be changed (displayed as read-only).
+The QR code type, content, and format cannot be changed (displayed as read-only).
 4. Click **Save** to update the QR code name via the API.
 You'll be redirected back to `/dashboard/`.

 ### How to delete a QR code